 The Mr. Hale Tax

-Just outside of the main entrance to the CIA headquarters building is a statue of Connecticut native Nathan Hale, who was the first American to be executed for spying for his country.
+Standing between the Auditorium and the main entrance to CIA's Original Headquarters Building is a statue of Connecticut native Nathan Hale, who was the first American to be executed for spying for his country.
 On the morning of September 22, 1776, at just 21 years of age, Mr. Hale was hanged by the British after they caught him spying for the United States Continental Army behind enemy lines.
 His final words, which are inscribed at the base of this statue, were: “I only regret that I have but one life to lose for my country.”
-His statue stands outside of CIA headquarters as a continuing reminder to all employees of the duties and sacrifices of an intelligence officer.
+His statue stands as a continuing reminder to all employees of the duties and sacrifices of an intelligence officer.